Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Check that GuardDuty in the security account is able to assume a role in the compromised account using the GuardDuty fast findings permission Schedule an Amazon CloudWatch Events rule and an AWS Lambda function to periodically check for GuardDuty findings.
 - [ ] Use the aws GuardDuty get-members AWS CLI command m the security account to see if the account is listed Send an invitation from GuardDuty m the security account to GuardDuty in the compromised account Accept the invitation to forward all future GuardDuty findings.

 ### An external Auditor finds that a company’s user passwords have no minimum length.
-The company is currently using two identity providers: • AWS IAM federated with on-premises Active Directory • Amazon Cognito user pools to accessing an AWS Cloud application developed by the company Which combination o1 actions should the Security Engineer take to solve this issue?
-(Select TWO.)
+The company is currently using two identity providers: AWS IAM federated with on-premises Active Directory.
+Amazon Cognito user pools to accessing an AWS Cloud application developed by the company Which combination o1 actions should the Security Engineer take to solve this issue?
+(Select TWO)

 - [x] Update the password length policy In the on-premises Active Directory configuration.
 - [ ] Update the password length policy In the IAM configuration.